King Abdulaziz Public Library

-King Abdulaziz Public Library (KAPL) (مكتبة الملك عبد العزيز العامة) is a public library in al-Fouta, Riyadh, Saudi Arabia, located adjacent to King Abdulaziz Auditorium and al-Watan Park.
-Established in December 1999, it is part of the King Abdulaziz Historical Center.
+King Abdulaziz Public Library (KAPL) (مكتبة الملك عبد العزيز العامة) is a public library in Riyadh, Saudi Arabia.
+Established in 1985 by Crown Prince Abdullah bin Abdulaziz, it was inaugurated in February 1988 and assumed its current name in 1996.

 History and profile

-The library was founded on 15 December 1999.
+The library was founded in 1985 by Crown Prince Abdullah bin Abdulaziz.
 The building was designed and constructed by Saudi Oger.
-The building cost $40,000,000.00 to construct and spans an area of 26,000m2.
+The building cost $40,000,000.00 to construct and spans an area of 26,000 m².
 "The architectural character presents a unique formal statement, and it employs local themes and materials reinterpreted using modern technology."

 Special collections include the private library of the American Orientalist George Rentz, the library of Hamza Bu Bakr (made up of 17,170 titles in 19,281 volumes) and a collection of over 7,000 rare Arab and Islamic coins.

 The KAPL has 5,271 rare Arabic titles cataloged, classified and entered into the Arabic books database, as well as 3,000 rare Arabic books currently being cataloged.

 The KAPL also has one of the rarest collections of photographs in the world.
 This collection shares a total of 5,564 single original photographs taken by the most famous photographers of the East and the Arab world since the beginning of photography in 1740.
-The photos are also taken by travelers, sea captains, military personnel and more.
+The photos in the collection have also been taken by travelers, sea captains, military personnel and more.

-Arabic Union Catalog
+Library Objectives

-In 2006 the library created the Arabic Union Catalog.
-This is shared with OCLC, and is available on their WorldCat database.
+King Abdulaziz Library aims to achieve the following objectives: